Life Lines

 Step 3 Keep the cold water pouring

-Cover the wound with a first aid dressing, lightly or layer clingfilm over the burn.
+Cover the wound with a first aid dressing, or lightly layer clingfilm over the burn.

 Clingfilm should be layered and not wrapped around the burn.
-This prevents over heating and easy removal.
+This prevents overheating and easy removal.

 Step 5 Keep it Cool